Drowned Migrants Get dignified Burial In Tunisia Cemetery - UrduPoint

 Another reads: "Man, black sweater, Four Seasons Hotel beach".

-"When I see this, I am not certain anymore that I want to make the sea crossing again," Vicky said.
+"When I see this, I am not certain anymore that I want to make the sea crossing again," cemetery sweeper Vicky said.

 Tunisia and neighbouring Libya are key departure points for migrants, many from sub-Saharan African, who attempt the dangerous crossing from the North African coast to Europe, particularly Italy.